 The Duke-NUS study – titled ‘Randomised Trial to Slow the Progression of Diabetes’ (TRIPOD) – aims to assess the effectiveness of the programme in improving outcomes for people with T2DM.
 This low-cost initiative involves a number of interdependent and interactive components.

 Applying economic theory, the researchers developed an incentive scheme and rewards programme, called M-POWER Rewards.
-Participants who have been assigned to the M-POWER Rewards programme can earn up to S$1,000 worth of credits that can be redeemed for outpatient, health and wellness-related expenses.
+Participants who have been assigned to the M-POWER Rewards programme can earn over S$500 worth of credits that can be redeemed for outpatient, health and wellness-related expenses.

 Prof Patrick Casey, Senior Vice Dean for Research at Duke-NUS, commented, “This innovative trial can help in identifying feasible interventions and incentive models that can potentially slow disease progression and reduce acute episodes among people with T2DM – and do so in a cost-effective manner.”

-While the trial has already launched, the researchers are still in the process of recruiting the over-300 individuals needed for the study.
+While the trial has already launched, the researchers are still in the process of recruiting the close to 300 individuals needed for the study.
 Specifically, they are looking for people who:

 a) have been diagnosed with T2DM,